Searching for all the best places to visit in Guatemala? You’ve come to the right place!

-Flores is a small city located on an island surrounded by Lake Petén Itzá.
+Flores is a small city located on a peninsula next to Lake Petén Itzá.

-This cute little town is very close to the Tikal Ruins so many people stop in Flores before or after visiting the ruins.
+This cute little town is very close to the Tikal Ruins so many people stop in Flores before or after visiting Tikal National Park.

-The second day we ventured into the Flores city itself.
+On the second day, we ventured into Flores City itself.
 Although this little island doesn’t have any major tourist attractions, it’s a fun place to walk around and enjoy a few drinks at one of the local cafes.

-The entire Flores Island is surrounded by a lake and when the water level rises, the streets often overflood.
+The Flores peninsula is surrounded by a lake and when the water level rises, the streets often overflood.
 You can easily walk around the entire island in an hour following these wooden pathways set up on the outer edges of the city.

 If you have extra time to spare, a lot of people also hop on a little boat for 20 Quetzal ($2.60 USD) that takes visitors to a popular swimming spot across the lake.
 This area is known for eco-lodges and fun swings that will fling the brave swimmers deep into the lake.

-If you love experiencing local cultures, a trip to Chichicastenango is a must.
-Chichicastenango town has one of the best markets in Guatemala featuring colorful textiles, traditional clothes, Mayan masks, local foods, and other crafts.
+If you love experiencing local cultures, a trip to Chichicastenango is a must!
+Mercado de Chichicastenango is one of the best markets in Guatemala featuring colorful textiles, traditional clothes, Mayan masks, local foods, and other crafts.

 Although Guatemala, like most of Central America, was colonized by the Spanish in the 16th century, Chichicastenango’s population still remains very indigenous.
-In fact, 99% of the people that live in Chichicastenango are descendants of the Mayan culture and most residents in this region don’t even speak Spanish.
+99% of the people that live in Chichicastenango are descendants of the Mayan culture and most residents in this region don’t speak Spanish.

-The Chichicastenango market is open on Thursdays and Sundays so before you go, plan accordingly.
-Chichicastenango is located 3 hours away from Guatemala City so you could plan a visit here as a day trip from Guatemala City.
+The Chichicastenango Market is open on Thursdays and Sundays so before you go, plan accordingly.
+Chichicastenango is located 3 hours away from Guatemala City.

 Ready to pack your bags and book your ticket to Guatemala?
 If you have any questions on any of these places, don’t hesitate to drop us a comment below!

 Looking for more Central America inspiration?
-Check out our travel guide that covers 10 of our all-time favorite spots in Central America.
+Check out our travel guide that covers 10 unbelievable places to visit in Central America!

-Some of the links used in this blog may be affiliate links, which means that if you place an order through one of those links, we may get a small percentage of the order amount at no extra cost to you.
-This goes towards the upkeep of our blog (and occasionally some tacos).
-Thank you for reading and supporting our blog!
-Please see the full disclosure here.
+Some of the links used in this blog may be affiliate links.
+If you place an order through one of those links, we may get a small percentage of the order amount at no extra cost to you.
+Thank you!